NUISANCEMC/ProSelecta/README.md

 ProSelecta is a specification for a minimal set of utilities to support describing the _event_ selection and projection steps of constructing a prediction of a neutrino-scattering measurement in a declarative way.

-ProSelecta is also an implementation of this specification in C++ and using HepMC3 as the event format.
+ProSelecta is also a header-only implementation of this specification in C++ and using HepMC3 as the event format.
 To avoid needless code duplication, some of the HepMC3 event model is included as part of ProSelecta.
 While this limits the purity and generality of ProSelecta, we think that it is the right choice practicaly.

-ProSelecta is also also a library providing an interface for writing dynamic event processors that JIT C++ source files written against the ProSelecta environment and makeing the functions defined within this source immediately callable for event processing.
+ProSelecta is also also a library providing an interface for writing dynamic event processors that JITs C++ source files written against the ProSelecta environment and exposes functions defined within the source as immediately callable for event processing.

 A pseudo-python example of what this enables is shown below: